Pence will lead Trump transition

 - The source said Pence leading it was not unusual

-Washington (CNN)Vice President-elect Mike Pence will take the helm in crafting the next presidential administration as he takes over as chairman of the transition effort, President-elect Donald Trump's transition organization announced Friday.
+Washington (CNN)Vice President-elect Mike Pence assumed control of President-elect Donald Trump's transition efforts Friday as part of a shakeup that reduced New Jersey Gov. Chris Christie's role.

-Pence will take over the top position on the transition team from New Jersey Gov. Chris Christie, who began leading the presidential transition in the months before Trump's surprise victory.

-Christie will now serve as a vice-chairman to the transition effort alongside Sen. Jeff Sessions of Alabama, retired Army Lt.
+Christie, who began leading the presidential transition in the months before Trump's surprise victory, will now serve as a vice-chairman to the transition effort alongside Sen. Jeff Sessions of Alabama, retired Army Lt.
 Gen. Mike Flynn, former New York City Mayor Rudy Giuliani, Dr. Ben Carson and former House Speaker Newt Gingrich, all of whom have been close confidantes of the billionaire during his presidential campaign.

+"I am proud to have run the pre-election phase of the transition team along with a thoroughly professional and dedicated team of people," Christie said in a statement.

 Trump said in a statement that Pence "will build on the initial work" Christie accomplished "to help prepare a transformative government ready to lead from day one.